Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 The biggest question people ask is “how much money to give?” but the truth is that there’s no exact answer here.

-Normally, you are expected to pay at least the amount that would cover for your restaurant bill, as well as your part for the music, church, decorations and everything else.
+Normally, you are expected to pay at least the amount that would cover your restaurant bill, as well as your share for the music, decorations and everything else.

-Also, close relatives and very close friends, as well as the Godparents are expected to offer more money than the average.
-Usually, the Godparents are the ones that, by tradition, should offer most than all guests.
+Generally speaking, close relatives and very close friends are expected to offer more money than the average guest.
+The godparents are the ones who, by tradition, should offer the most money out of everyone in the room.

-Remember: you are not expected to sell an arm and a leg to offer a monetary gift, so just offer as much as you feel is fair (or you can afford) and enjoy the party.
+Remember that you are not expected to sell an arm and a leg to offer a monetary gift, though.
+Just offer as much as you feel is fair or what you can comfortably afford, and focus on enjoying the party.

-We had people that were in a bad situation at the time of the Christening party of our son and insisted in them coming even if we knew they wouldn’t afford to give us any gifts.
-Others offered tiny amounts of money – but none of these really mattered.
+We had people who were in a bad financial situation at the time of our son’s christening.
+We insisted on them coming even if we knew they could not afford to give us any gifts – so if you’re in a similar situation and the parents insist you go, go to the party and have fun!

 Baptism party decorations in Romania